 As of December 31, 2022, the Company's independent directors were participants in the Cash Incentive Plan.
 Effective on March 16, 2023, however, the Board of Directors amended the Cash Incentive Plan to remove all independent directors as beneficiaries under the Cash Incentive Plan and the independent directors consented to such removal.
 The independent directors' share of potential benefits under the Cash Incentive Plan were completely forfeited to the Company and will not be allocated to any other participant under the Cash Incentive Plan.
 Our independent directors have not received, and as a result of such amendment will never receive, any payments under the Cash Incentive Plan.
 For information about the Cash Incentive Plan, see section herein entitled "Compensation Discussion and Analysis."
-For more information about the removal of the independent directors from the Cash Incentive Plan and the Non-employee Director Compensation Program.
-Which is a mendment, each independent director as of August 2020 was entitled to an amount equal to 2.0% and each independent director appointed subsequent to August 2020, including Mr. Barry, was entitled to 1.0% of any bonus award triggered upon attainment of a Valuation Milestone, subject to reasonable increase for committee members as approved by the Board, subject further to (1) the Company having completed a Merger Transaction, or (2) the Compensation Committee having determined that after rendering payment, the Company would have sufficient cash remaining, as defined in the Cash Incentive Plan During the year ended December 31, 2021, an aggregate of \$225.0 million in potential payments were triggered under the Cash Incentive Plan as a result of achievement of Valuation Milestones, such that, prior to the amendment of the Cash Incentive Plan to remove the independent directors, Mr. Barry was entitled to \$0.8 million in potential awards, subject to satisfaction of applicable conditions for payment.
-Prior to the amendment of the Cash Incentive Plan to remove the independ
+For more information about the removal of the independent directors from the Cash Incentive Plan and the Non-employee Director Compensation Program that would apply in 2023 if approved by stockholders, see "Proposal Three: To approve the Company's Non-employee Director Compensation Program."
+Prior to such amendment, each independent director as of August 2020 was entitled to an amount equal to 2.0% and each independent director appointed subsequent to August 2020, including Mr. Barry, was entitled to 1.0% of any bonus award triggered upon attainment of a Valuation Milestone, subject to reasonable increase for committee members as approved by the Board, subject further to (1) the Company having completed a Merger Transaction, or (2) the Compensation Committee having determined that after rendering payment, the Company would have sufficient cash remaining, as defined in the Cash Incentive Plan.
+During the year ended December 31, 2021, an aggregate of \$225.0 million in potential payments were triggered under the Cash Incentive Plan as a result of achievement of Valuation Milestones, such that, prior to the amendment of the Cash Incentive Plan to remove the independent directors, each independent director other than Mr. Barry was entitled to \$4.5 million in potential awards, subject to satisfaction of applicable conditions for payment.
+Prior to the amendment of the Cash Incentive Plan to remove the independent directors, Mr. Barry was entitled to \$0.8 million in potential awards, subject to satisfaction of applicable conditions for payment, as Mr. Barry joined the Board of Directors in June 2021.
+The additional payment conditions noted were not achieved in 2022.
+No Valuation Milestones were achieved during the year ended December 31, 2022.
+No actual cash payments have been authorized or made under the Cash Incentive Plan through March 16, 2023.